 Yes, but you do so at the risk that for some reason the district will not be listed.
 Generally speaking, it is a good idea to wait until the listing process is at least well underway and appears to be on track before doing any substantial work.
 You will not be eligible to claim the credit until the district is actually listed.
 If you complete your project before the district is listed, you will not be able to claim the credit at all unless the listing is completed within a year after your completion date.

-year after the year the rehabilitation is completed – in other words, if the building is sold after one year, there will be recapture of 80% of the credit, if it is sold after two years, there will be recapture of 60% of the credit, and so forth.
-Additionally, the National Park Service reserves the right to inspect a rehabilitated property any time during the five-year period, and to revoke certification if work was not undertaken as presented in the application, or if further unapproved alterations have been made.
+Under the Federal program, if the building is disposed of, or if it loses its income-producing status, within five years after the rehabilitation is completed, the taxpayer will face recapture of the credit.
+The amount of recapture is reduced by 20% in each succeeding year after the year the rehabilitation is completed – in other words, if the building is sold after one year, there will be recapture of 80% of the credit, if it is sold after two years, there will be recapture of 60% of the credit, and so forth.
+In addition, the National Park Service reserves the right to inspect a rehabilitated property any time during the five-year period, and to revoke certification if work was not undertaken as presented in the application, or if further unapproved alterations have been made.

-Under the state program there is no continuing ownership requirement following completion of the rehabilitation.
+Under the State program there is no continuing ownership requirement following completion of the rehabilitation.

 Technically speaking, no. Credits may be syndicated through the use of limited partnerships, but they may not be directly sold.
 Syndication is a common tool for bringing investors into a rehabilitation project, but must be carefully thought out at the beginning of the project.
 Federal credits must be allocated according to percentage of ownership.
-The state credit, however, may be allocated by agreement among partners.
+The State credit, however, may be allocated by agreement among partners.

 By taking on taxpayers under a limited partnership arrangement and maintaining a minority ownership interest as a general partner, many nonprofit organizations have been able to use the tax credits to their advantage.